About the Languages Teacher Training Scholarship

 - by September 2019, secure your training place on an eligible university-led or school-led (fee-based, non-salaried) language course in England for the 2019/20 academic year.
 The training place must be with a provider allocated ITT places via DfE and lead to achieved Qualified Teacher Status (QTS) status.

 Scholarship funding is not available for trainees who want to take up a course that leads to Qualified Teacher Learning and Skills (QTLS).
 QTLS is for further education (post-16) and you cannot obtain QTLS if you are on a course for pre-16.

 Apply for a Languages Teacher Training Scholarship

-The next deadline for applications is our new interim application deadline of Sunday 3 March.
-Successful candidates will be invited to interview in March and April, and scholarships will be awarded to successful candidates in April.
+The final deadline for applications is 23.59 on Sunday 2 June.
+Successful candidates will be invited to interview in June and July, and scholarships will be awarded to successful candidates in July.

 To complete your online application you will need to register as a new user and then log on to the online form, unless you are applying for a second time where you will be able to use your original log-in details.